hull/hull-connectors/packages/connectors/hull-browser/assets/readme.md

 });
 ```

-# Listening to events
+## Listening to events

-Alternatively, you can subscribe to an event emitter that will emit a new event everytime we receive updated data from the server.
+Alternatively, you can subscribe to an event emitter that will emit a new event every time we receive updated data from the server.

-If you have the Hull library present in the page, the syntax is the following:

 ```js
 Hull.on("user.update", function({